-The main unit song is the Friendship Song.
-All musical learning will happen around this song and you will have the option to Listen and Appraise other songs in steps 2-6.
+The main unit song is In The Groove.
+All musical learning will happen around this song and you will have the option to Listen and Appraise other songs in other styles in steps 2-6.

 See the individual Listen and Appraise step-by-step supporting documents for complete information.